repkins/scpsl-bot-plugin/README.md

  - GOAP inspired **AI framework featuring strongly-typed states persistance**, actions traversal from goal to find conditions-fulfilling action with least total cost using pathfinding algorithm.
  - Multithreaded perception system using **Unity Jobs System**.
  - Custom **mesh-based navigation system**, pathfinding algorithm based on A*, navigation mesh editor using primitives for navmesh visualization.
- - Escaping the facility AI of first-person players introduced with action graph set up to reach such goal on top on general action graph (opening doors, picking up items etc.)
+ - Introduced escaping the facility AI of human players with action graph set up to reach such goal on top on general action graph (opening doors, picking up items etc.)

 ## Project setup